-Azure Database for MySQL is a relational database service in the Microsoft cloud based on the MySQL Community Edition (available under the GPLv2 license) database engine, versions 5.6, 5.7, and 8.0.
+Azure Database for MySQL is a relational database service in the Microsoft cloud based on the MySQL Community Edition (available under the GPLv2 license) database engine, versions 5.6 (retired), 5.7, and 8.0.
 Azure Database for MySQL delivers:

 - Predictable performance, using inclusive pay-as-you-go pricing.

-- Secured to protect sensitive data at-rest and in-motion.
+- Enterprise grade security, industry-leading compliance, and privacy to protect sensitive data at-rest and in-motion.

 These capabilities require almost no administration and all are provided at no additional cost.
 They allow you to focus on rapid app development and accelerating your time to market rather than allocating precious time and resources to managing virtual machines and infrastructure.
 In addition, you can continue to develop your application with the open-source tools and platform of your choice to deliver with the speed and efficiency your business demands, all without having to learn new skills.

 Azure Database for MySQL powered by the MySQL community edition is available in two deployment modes:

 Azure Database for MySQL Flexible Server is a fully managed production-ready database service designed for more granular control and flexibility over database management functions and configuration settings.
 The flexible server architecture allows users to opt for high availability within single availability zone and across multiple availability zones.
 Flexible servers provides better cost optimization controls with the ability to stop/start server and burstable compute tier, ideal for workloads that do not need full compute capacity continuously.
 Flexible Server also supports reserved instances allowing you to save up to 63% cost, ideal for production workloads with predictable compute capacity requirements.
 The service supports community version of MySQL 5.7 and 8.0.
 The service is generally available today in wide variety of Azure regions.